-- After inserting the tab, make sure the tab and buckle are locked and that the seat belt extender is not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - If the seat belt does not function normally, immediately contact your Toyota dealer.
-Do not use the seat until the seat belt is fixed.
-It cannot protect an adult occupant or your child from injury.
+- After inserting the tab, make sure the tab and buckle are locked and that the lap and shoulder portions of the belt and the seat belt extender are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - If the seat belt does not function normally, immediately contact your Toyota dealer.
+Do not use the seat until the seat belt is fixed, because it cannot protect an adult occupant or your child from injury.